 The Off-payroll legislation sets out the provisions for clients to provide a IR35 ‘status determination statement’ when assessing the IR35 status of contractors.
 A ‘Status Determination Statement’ (SDS) is a comprehensive statement from the client which:

 - Declares a contractor’s deemed employment status following an IR35 assessment

 - Provides reasons for reaching this conclusion.

-As the fee-payer, the client assumes liability for any tax deemed unpaid as a result of the engagement.
-They also assume responsibility for reporting and deducting tax from payments made to contractors.
 Consequently, for hiring organisations, providing a valid and accurate status determination statement is essential to meet their statutory obligations and mitigate any financial risk.